 Every year, thousands of international students choose the UK for their undergraduate studies because of its renowned academic excellence, and broad range of high-quality, respected qualifications.

-The British culture and its people also form another strong attraction for those from the U.S. Discover more reasons why international students decide to study in the UK at our flagship website, studential.com.
-This has all the information you need to know about applying for a degree at a UK university.
+The British culture and its people also form another strong attraction for those from the U.S. Discover more reasons why international students decide to study in Britain over at our guide to applying for a degree at a UK university.

 Below, we highlight the relevant sections to help you through the application process.